alan-j-hu/alan-j-hu.github.io/content/writing/pattern-matching.md

 $$
 </p>

-In the fourth and last case, \\(e\_1 \cdots e\_m\\) contains at least one element and in the first column of patterns, a variable pattern in clause
+In the fourth and last case, \\(\langle e\_1 \cdots e\_n\rangle\\) contains at least one element and in the first column of patterns, a variable pattern in clause \\(k\\) appears above a constructor pattern in clause \\(k+1\\).
-\\(k\\) appears above a constructor pattern in clause \\(k+1\\).
 Augustsson proposes two ways to compile this case: The first is to compute a new pattern that captures the overlap between two patterns which must switch places, and inserting it between them.
 The second, which is what he illustrates in the paper, is to split the clause list into the longest subsequences
 \\(P\_1,P\_2,\cdots P\_\\ell\\) such that the third case applies to each of them alone, then compile each subsequence as a separate match and generate code that tries them in succession.
 (Therefore, given two adjacent subsequences